ASFM-HLM-STEMLAB/NSP2017-Downlink-Node/readme.md

 ## Usage
 - open a terminal window
 - cd to the directory where *app.js* file is contained
-- type: *node ./app.js*
+- type: *node ./app.js* & press *enter/return*
-- press *enter/return*
-- #### Note: We recommend forever module to keep the server running in case of crashes and server reboots
+- We recommend [forever](https://github.com/foreverjs/forever) Node module to keep the server alive on crashes or server reboots

 ## General Info
 ###### Designed and created at ASFM Monterrey Mexico, 2017 @ Humberto Lobo Morales STEM LAB